lilianabiven/interview_task/README.md

 # Improvements:
 - The report only includes the instance types.
-To get the instance ids, I think you'd need to enable **Hourly and Resource Level Data** in the Cost explorer settings, and the use the method `get_cost_and_usage_with_resources` instead of `get_cost_and_usage_with_resources`.
+To get the instance ids, I think you'd need to enable **Hourly and Resource Level Data** in the Cost explorer settings, and then use the method `get_cost_and_usage_with_resources` instead of `get_cost_and_usage_with_resources`.
 - Error handling is minimal and could definitely be improved